microsoft/MCAPSTechConnect25-lab-911/skillable/prerequisites.md

 <!-- Take a minute to examine the Azure Bot Service resource in the Azure Portal. -->

-Note: This step will not complete and step with an error - this is expected.
+Note: This step will not complete and stop with an error - this is expected.
 The next two steps will finish the provisioning.

 ### Step 4.3: Create AzureOpenAI resource and deploy the gpt-4o-mini LLM